 PLEASE FOLLOW THE INSTRUCTIONS TO REMOVE THE VIRUS.”

-Downloading Free Movies, Videos, Music, and Games: If you are a new android user, you always try to download new free stuff (including Movies, Music, Games etc.).
-But in many cases, free download websites have some dangerous content along with the free download.
-When you are going to download a movie from these sites, They will redirect to a spammy page where you will see download button but when you click on the download it installs a malicious app automatically into your Android Smartphone.
+If you are a new Android user, you always try to download new free stuff, including movies, music, and games.
+However, many free download websites have dangerous content along with the free download.
+When you attempt to download a movie from these sites, they will redirect you to a spammy page where you will see a download button.
+But when you click on the download button, it installs a malicious app automatically into your Android smartphone.

 What does a Malware can do with your smartphone?

-How a Malware steals personal information:
+How a Malware Steals Personal information:

 Protect your Android Smartphone from Malware:

-Download apps from official app stores:
+1. Download apps from official app stores:

-Only Download app if they have great reviews:
+2. Only Download app if they have great reviews:

-Do not download unofficial, Pirated apps:
+3. Do not download unofficial, Pirated apps:

-Use Chrome Browser:
+4. Use Chrome Browser:

 - Open Chrome in your Android device>>tap on top right 3 dot menu>>Tap on “Settings” option>>Site settings>>JavaScript>>tap to disable JavaScript.

-Disable Unknown Sources option:
+5. Disable Unknown Sources Option:

-By default this option is disabled, if you have enabled it manually then for your security disable it first: Go to Smartphone Settings>>Security Settings>>Unknown Sources. and Untick the option.
+By default, this option is disabled.
+If you have enabled it manually, then for your security, disable it first: go to Smartphone Settings >> Security Settings >> Unknown Sources, and untick the option.

 Read More: Enable-Disable Unknown Sources Option in Android.

-Google Settings (Verify the app):
+6. Google Settings (Verify the app):

 Android 2.2 or higher has Google malicious app scanner, which is already installed on your Android device.
-It scans and verifies all the apps when you are installing any app from external sources and warn you about any malicious app before installation.
+It scans and verifies all the apps when you are installing any app from external sources and warns you about any malicious app before installation.
 But it doesn’t work all times.

-Use a good Antivirus application:
+7. Use a Good Antivirus Application:

 There are many Mobile Security Antivirus available for free.
 Choose the best antivirus for your smartphone security.
 If you have some budget then buy a premium antivirus Bitdefender antivirus for android, Kaspersky Internet Security for Android, Avast Mobile Security Premium, and Quick Heal Mobile Security are the best solutions for Android devices.